Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 The 1000A from GeneralAire is our favorite because of its light weight and powerful performance.
 It’s fan-powered, meaning it’s more efficient in evaporating water, thus creating more moisture.

-Weighing only 4 pounds, you’d never think this little machine could produce a whopping 18 gallons per day.
-It can cover about 3,000 square feet, meaning that it’s ideal for medium-sized houses.
+Weighing only four pounds, you’d never think this little machine could produce a whopping 18 gallons per day.
+But it can cover about 3,000 square feet, which is ideal for medium-sized houses.

 Our favorite thing about this furnace humidifier is its extra features.
 It has an automatic mode fitted with an outdoor sensor for temperature control.
 This means you don’t have to worry about turning it on or off, and it’ll automatically determine the moisture needed in the house.